Invoking a function

 -

 You will see the testing status under Test result in the Function status field.
-Important: Maximum function execution time before timeout (including original initialization at first call) is 10 minutes.
+Important: Maximum function execution time before timeout (including original initialization at first invocation) is 10 minutes.

 -